4paradigm/OpenMLDB/docs/en/integration/develop/jupyter_notebook.md

 connection = engine.connect()
 ```

-After successful connection, development can be carried out through the SQLAlchemy interface of the OpenMLDB Python SDK, as detailed in [Using OpenMLDB SQLAlchemy](https://openmldb.ai/docs/en/main/quickstart/sdk/python_sdk.html#openmldb-sqlalchemy).
+After a successful connection, development can be carried out through the SQLAlchemy interface of the OpenMLDB Python SDK, as detailed in [Using OpenMLDB SQLAlchemy](https://openmldb.ai/docs/en/main/quickstart/sdk/python_sdk.html#openmldb-sqlalchemy).